biobakery/maaslin/README.md

 ** 4\.
 Create your read.config file. **

-A *.read.config file is a structured text file used to indicate which data in a *.pcl file should be read into MaAsLin and used for analysis.
-This allows one to keep their *.pcl file intact while varying analysis.
-Hopefully, this avoids errors that may be introduced while manipulating the pcl files.
+A *.read.config file is a structured text file used to indicate which data in the PCL file should be read into MaAsLin and used for analysis.
+This allows one to keep their PCL file intact while varying analysis.
+Hopefully, this avoids errors that may be introduced while manipulating the PCL files.

 Here is an example of the contents of a *.read.config file.